Loved your visit? Leave a Google Review ⭐

 (multi-modal pain management involves taking medications together that target different pain receptors)

-BASELINE PAIN MEDS (take these around the clock)
+BASELINE NON-NARCOTIC PAIN MEDS (take these around the clock)

 1. Tylenol (acetaminophen) 1000mg by mouth every 6 hours

-2. (if not diabetic) Decadron (dexamethasone) 4mg by mouth twice daily starting the evening of surgery (for 14 days ONLY)
+2. Decadron (dexamethasone) 4mg by mouth twice daily starting the evening of surgery (for 5 days ONLY) (if prescribed)

 3. NSAID (Non-Steroidal Anti-Inflammatory Drug) CHOOSE ONE (take with food for 6 weeks):